johnsonlab-ic/GWASi-flow/README.md

 - Filters out problematic SNPs (non-biallelic, missing data, etc.)
 - Standardizes column names and order

+### Column Name Standardization

+The pipeline automatically detects and handles some common non-standard column names that can cause problems with MungeSumstats:

+- `chromosome` → `CHR`
+- `base_pair_position` → `BP`

+This preprocessing step ensures compatibility with MungeSumstats even when source data uses different column naming conventions.

-You can customize the MungeSumstats parameters by editing the `mungeGWAS` process in `main.nf`.
+You can customize the MungeSumstats parameters and add more column name conversions by editing the `mungeGWAS` process in `main.nf`.